dhmgroup/dart-wp/README.md

 ## Features

 - Retrieve data from standard WordPress endpoints.
-- Retrieve data from any custom endpoint and namespace
+- Retrieve data from any custom namespace

 ## Installation